Fibroblast Growth Factor 23 (FGF23), Plasma

 Once oncogenic osteomalacia has been diagnosed, the causative tumor should be sought and removed.
 Complete removal can be documented by normalization of serum FGF23 levels.
 Depending on the magnitude of the initial elevation, this should occur within a few hours to a few days (half-life of FGF23 is approximately 20 to 40 minutes).
 Persistent elevations indicate incomplete removal of tumor.
 Serial FGF23 measurements during follow-up may be useful for early detection of tumor recurrence, or in partially cured patients, as an indicator of disease progression.

-Because of FGF23's short half-life, selective venous sampling with FGF23 measurements may be helpful in localizing occult tumors in patients with oncogenic osteomalacia.
+Because FGF23 has a short half-life, selective venous sampling with FGF23 measurements may be helpful in localizing occult tumors in patients with oncogenic osteomalacia.
 However, the most useful diagnostic cutoff for gradients between systemic and local levels has yet to be established.

-XLH and most cases of ADHR present before the age of 5 as vitamin D-resistant rickets.
+X-linked hypophosphatemia (XLH) and most cases of autosomal dominant hypophosphatemic rickets (ADHR) present before the age of 5 as vitamin D-resistant rickets.
 FGF23 is significantly elevated in the majority of cases.
 Genetic testing provides the exact diagnosis.
 A minority of patients with ADHR may present later, as older children, teenagers, or young adults.
 These patients may have clinical features and biochemical findings, including FGF23 elevations, indistinguishable from oncogenic osteomalacia patients.
 Genetic testing may be necessary to establish a definitive diagnosis.

 Almost all patients with renal failure have elevated FGF23 levels, and FGF23 levels are inversely related to the likelihood of successful therapy with calcitriol or active vitamin D analogs.
 Definitive cutoffs remain to be established, but it appears that renal failure patients with FGF23 levels of >50 times the upper limit of the reference range have a low chance of a successful response to vitamin D analogues (<5% response rate).